annikabrownog/annikabrown.github.io/research.md

 ---

-# Data Collection and Other Research (2021-2023)
+# Data Collection

-- **Land Use Decisions in Connecticut** (in collaboration with Kiersten Posey) Conducted data collection on over 500 land use decision makers (i.e. zoning board members) to understand patterns and representation in Connecticut.
+- **Land Use Decisions in Connecticut** (in collaboration with Kiersten Posey)

+  Conducted data collection on over 500 land use decision makers (i.e. zoning board members) to understand patterns and representation in Connecticut.
 Final report published here: [The Room at the Table Report](https://cho.thehousingcollective.org/impact/participation-local-control-land-use-connecticut).

-- **Ukrainian and Afghan Refugees in Denmark, Sweden, and Iceland’s Labor Markets**, Connecticut College, Honors Thesis Conducted a small-scale RCT to examine labor market outcomes and integration policies for refugees across Nordic countries.
+- **Ukrainian and Afghan Refugees in Denmark, Sweden, and Iceland’s Labor Markets**, Connecticut College, Honors Thesis

+  Conducted a small-scale RCT to examine labor market outcomes and integration policies for refugees across Nordic countries.

 - **Empathy in Toddlers: A Cross-Cultural Comparison of Prosocial Actions**, Aarhus University (DK) & Connecticut College (USA), Independent Study

   Observed and analyzed prosocial behaviors in toddlers across different cultural contexts, with a focus on socioeconomic status of the children.

-- **Financial Inclusion of the Underprivileged: Mobile Money** (as a RA with Prof. Purba Mukerji, Connecticut College) Assisted in data collection on mobile money usage and its effects on financial inclusion for low-income communities.
+- **Financial Inclusion of the Underprivileged: Mobile Money** (as a RA with Prof. Purba Mukerji, Connecticut College)

+  Assisted in data collection on mobile money usage and its effects on financial inclusion for low-income communities.